fkr4eng/stafo/data/formalized_statements0.md

 - 'tuple' has the associated LaTeX notation `$(arg1)$`.
 - // explanation: `arg1` represents the components of the tuple.
 - 'tuple' has the alternative label "n-tuple".
-- 'tuple' has the verbal description 'A tuple with n components is an n-tuple'.
+- 'tuple' has the verbal description "A tuple with n components is an n-tuple".

 - // snippet(27)
 - // The first sentence expresses that there is a mapping from the class 'tuple' to the class 'multiset'.
 However, this mapping is not defined explicitly.